123d Fighter Squadron: Oregon Air National Guard

-The wartime squadron, designated the 35th Photographic Reconnaissance Squadron redesignated as the 123d Fighter Squadron, Single Engine and was allotted to the Oregon Air National Guard, on 24 May 1946.
-It was organized at Portland Municipal Airport, Oregon, and was extended federal recognition on 26 June 1946 by the National Guard Bureau.
+The squadron was redesignated as the 123d Fighter Squadron, Single Engine and was allotted to the Air National Guard, on 24 May 1946.
+It was organized at Portland Municipal Airport, Oregon, and was extended federal recognition on 26 June 1946.

-The 123d FS was assigned to the 142d Fighter Group at Portland Municipal Airport.
-Thus the 142d FG began fighter operations for the first time in the North American North American F-51D Mustang with 75 officers and 800 enlisted men.
+The 123d was assigned to the 142d Fighter Group at Portland Municipal Airport.
+Thus the 142d began fighter operations for the first time in the North American North American F-51D Mustang with 75 officers and 800 enlisted men.
 The unit had a mission of the air defense of the State of Oregon.

 Korean War activation

 The squadron was called to active duty on 10 February 1951 as a result of the Korean War.
 It was redesignated the 123d Fighter-Interceptor Squadron and assigned to the 325th Fighter-Interceptor Wing, which was stationed at McChord Air Force Base, Washington, although the squadron remained at Portland Municipal Airport.
 However, Air Defense Command was experiencing difficulty under the existing wing base organizational structure in deploying its fighter squadrons to best advantage.
 As a result, in February 1952 the 123d was assigned to the 4704th Defense Wing, which was organized on a regional basis.

 The squadron conducted air interception training missions with its F-51s until June 1952 when it was re-equipped with the North American F-86F Sabre daylight interceptor.
 On 1 November 1952, the 123rd was released back to the Oregon ANG and its personnel, mission and equipment were absorbed by the newly activated 357th Fighter-Interceptor Squadron.